 Or, if you’re committed to success, carefully run your finger horizontally across the roll, underneath a few layers, until you come to a section that hasn’t been destroyed by your scratching and uneven unrolling.
 You’ll have to sacrifice numerous squares, but, if you pull the feat off, you will have successfully changed the toilet paper roll.

 At which point I say: Well done, my friend.
 Well done.

-Cherish the moment and know that, whether we say it or not, the entire coworking space loves and appreciates you.
+Cherish the moment and know that, whether we say it or not, your fellow coworking space members love and appreciate you.